 When a couple lives together for a while and presents themselves as a married couple to their family, friends, and community, the relationship is a common-law marriage.
 In this form of relationship, a formal wedding ceremony doesn’t take place.
 The couple is not issued a marriage license.

 To most people, common law marriage may appear to be an archaic form of marriage.
-However, it exists in various forms across ten states and the District of Columbia.
-Five additional U.S. states practice common law marriage, but with some restrictions.
+However, it exists in various forms across 8 states and the District of Columbia.
+Some U.S. states practice common law marriage, but with some restrictions.

 There are certain requirements a couple needs to meet to validate a common-law marriage.
 These requirements apply to most of the states where it is practiced.
 They may vary slightly from place-to-place, but common requirements include the following: